 - Certain GP services such as travel vaccinations

-Please note: The £9.00 prescription charge is only for NHS patients – this includes you if you become an NHS patient under the terms of your Student Visa.
+Please note: The £9.65 prescription charge is only for NHS patients – this applies to you if you become an NHS patient under the terms of your Student Visa.
 Prescription charges for private patients are considerably more.

 A Standard Visitor Visa does not entitle you to free healthcare on the NHS.
 This means that you will need private medical insurance.